Method Development System - Features

 Box-Behnken design and central composite design can shorten analysis times because they require fewer data points than full factorial design.
 For example, if determining the three optimal levels for the organic mobile phase mixture ratio, pump gradient conditions, and column oven temperature, full factorial design requires 27 data points (3 × 3 × 3) for optimization whereas Box-Behnken design requires 13 points and central composite design requires 15 points.

-The process of creating the vast number of method files and analysis schedules required for screening can be completed quickly by simply following steps (1) to (6) below.
-The mobile phase and column to be used can be selected with a single click and a comprehensive schedule reflecting column equilibration and blank analysis is generated automatically.
-That not only improves operational efficiency, but also can reduce human errors.
-The experimental design to be used can also be selected with a single click.
+The process of creating the vast number of method files and analysis schedules required for screening can be completed quickly by simply following steps (1) to (5) below.
+The mobile phase and column can be selected with a single click and a comprehensive schedule reflecting column equilibration and blank analysis is generated automatically.
+In addition to improved operational efficiency, this process can reduce human errors.
+The experimental design can also be selected with a single click.

 Easy Creation of Analysis Schedule